SamppaLHT/R22_SpedSpel/README.md

     * Reworks to display and buttons modules as well as first instances of game logic aimed at integrating the separate modules

 * 0.1
-    * First stage versions of the modules and timer initialization
+    * First versions of the modules and timer initialization

 ## License